enarx-archive/rfcs/concepts/default-enarx-trust-process.md

 The initialisation of the process is prompted by **Orchestrator**, which communicates with the **Enarx client agent**, which contacts the **Enarx host agent** over a network connection (which does not need to be encrypted).
-Mechanism (such as a cryptographic nonce), allowing the Enarx client agent to match sessions and requests, is included in the initial request.
+A mechanism (such as a cryptographic nonce), allowing the Enarx client agent to match sessions and requests, is included in the initial request.
 The **Enarx host agent** then requests the creation, which is performed by the **host CPU + CPU firmware**.

-The Enarx runtime image is typically stored on host storage (local or remote - the distinction is not relevant to the process).
+The **Enarx runtime image** is typically stored on host storage (local or remote - the distinction is not relevant to the process).
 The loading process varies between architectures (TODO: is this true?), but is requested by the **Enarx host agent**.
 Although the initial image may